jkpathfinder/jkpathfinder.github.io/_portfolio/portfolio-7.md

 collection: portfolio
 ---

-The highest honor of individual scholarships, with a national winning rate of 0.2%.
+The highest national-level individual scholarship honor, with a national winning rate of 0.2%.